AliRezaJoodi/8051_Projects/TextDisplay_UART/README.md

-## Text Control on the LCD with a computer
+## Text Control On The LCD With A Computer
 Frame format is
 |Line Command|Text|End Chr|Description|
 |:-----------|:---|:------|:----------|